zwicker-group/py-modelrunner/docs/source/installation.rst

     conda install -c conda-forge py-modelrunner

-This installation includes all required dependencies to have all features of `py-pde`.
+This installation includes all required dependencies to have all features of `py-modelrunner`.

 Installing from source